 What Do I Need to Know About Autism Coverage?

 Most Blue Cross Blue Shield of Michigan health plans cover or help pay for services that treat autism spectrum disorders for members.
-Standard autism benefits include:
+Standard autism treatment benefits include:

-Your plan may have requirements before it covers or helps pay for some services.
+Your health plan may have requirements before it covers or helps pay for some services.
 Certain employers can customize the plans they offer.
 They may change which autism benefits are included, what you need to do to get them, or choose to omit them.

 That’s why the most important thing you should do before getting services is check your coverage.